 This project seeks to provide practical measures to safeguard the catchments to the Group Water Scheme sources from potential contamination.
 It is being done in collaboration with the National Federation of Group Water Schemes and Geological Survey Ireland.

 Provision of a sustainable drinking water supply is at the core of this ambitious project through a combination of risk identification and risk mitigation.
 This accords with the W.H.O. guidelines that seeks to get providers of drinking water to manage their water supplies through a Drinking Water Safety Plan (DWSPs) approach.
 DWSPs comprise making the water both ‘safe’ via water treatment and ‘secure’ through risk management of the catchment to the drinking water source.
 The catchment to the source can be 100m2 to several tens of km2.
-Thus, the risks are any potential source of contamination, e.g., farm yards, septic tanks, roads, forestry.
-This project also seeks to engage with the stakeholders, bringing them on board in the endeavours to safeguard the drinking water.
+Thus, the risks of any potential source of contamination, e.g., farm yards, septic tanks, roads, forestry, are substantial.
+This project also seeks to engage with the stakeholders, bringing them on board with the aim to safeguard the drinking water.

 A strong focus of this project is to drive behavioural change amongst the community that live in the catchments.
 Measures and practices that safeguard the water supply include improvements of biodiversity, restoring and protecting water courses that flow through the land.